 After a diagnosis is made and medical treatment is deemed necessary, safe and effective pharmacological agents that exert the appropriate actions should be selected.
 A dosing regimen should be individualized for each patient.

 In addition to the route, which often is based on drug availability or convenience, a number of factors should be considered when designing a dosing regimen.
-These include host considerations that may alter the response to or disposition of the drugs.
-Adjustment in route, dose, or interval may be indicated based on host and drug factors.
+These factors include host considerations that may alter the response to or disposition of the drugs.
+Adjustment in route, dose, or interval may be indicated by certain host and drug factors.